Pixanu/2D-Game-Engine/301CR-GameEngine2D/README.md

 # 301CR - GameEngine2D - Ivan Alexandru
+#Coventry University - Third Year

-Game Engine created using an ECS System:
+# Game Engine created using an ECS System:

 -SDL2 - library for rendering and handling input.

 -GLM - a math helper library.

 -DearImGui - library to create UI for engine tooling.

 -Sol - binding library for C++ & Lua.

 -Lua - fast and easy to use scripting language.

 -Enet - network communication layer.

-How to run the Engine through Visual Studio:
+# How to run the Engine through Visual Studio:

 - Step 1: Open GameEngine2D - Alex.vcxproj